Skip to content

 In regulated industries -- finance, insurance, real estate, leasing -- every validation decision must be traceable.
 The system must produce a detailed audit log: which document was checked, which rules were applied, what result was produced, at what time, and by which operator or algorithm.

-Article 83 of GDPR (Regulation EU 2016/679) sets administrative fines up to EUR 20 million or 4% of total worldwide annual turnover, whichever is higher, for violations of data subjects' rights and processing principles (GDPR Regulation 2016/679, Art.
-83).
-This log must be immutable, timestamped, and available on demand during regulatory audits.
+The Privacy Act 1988, as amended in 2022, allows the OAIC to seek penalties of up to AUD 50 million for serious or repeated privacy breaches (Privacy Act 1988, Part VIA).
+This log must be immutable, timestamped, and available on demand during regulatory audits or AUSTRAC assessments.
 This is not a log file.
 It is a compliance component.
 A deficient audit trail can invalidate the entire validation system from a regulatory standpoint.

 The Hidden Costs of Building